The best mortgage for first-time home buyers in Canada in 2026 typically features a 30-year amortization with an insured interest rate.

 What’s the difference between a mortgage broker, lender and bank?

 Mortgage brokers, lenders, and banks each play a unique role in the mortgage process.
 Brokers connect borrowers with various lenders, including banks and credit unions, to find personalized mortgage options and competitive rates.
-Lenders, such as banks, provide mortgage funds, though banks typically only offer their products.
+Lenders, such as banks, provide mortgage funds, though banks typically offer only their own products.

-*Canada Mortgage Trends. *Comparing nesto’s January 2024 to September 2024 5-year fixed insured rates vs the big 6 bank posted rates approximately rounded up.
+*Canada Mortgage Trends. *Comparing nesto’s January 2024 to September 2024 5-year fixed insured rates vs the Big 6 bank posted rates, approximately rounded up.
 Terms & conditions apply.
 Comparison lenders may offer unpublished special discounts.
 For insured mortgages.
-Savings calculation assumes a $500K mortgage amount, 25 year amortization, 5% down payment.
+The savings calculation assumes a $500K mortgage, 25-year amortization, and a 5% down payment.